bhargavmodak/streamlit-google-oauth/README.md

 ## 🚀 Run this project on your own machine

 <!-- Create note -->
+> [!IMPORTANT]
-> **Note:** This project uses environment variables to store sensitive information.
-Please read [Chapter 1](/docs/chapter1.md) to learn how to set up Streamlit secrets
+> This project uses environment variables to store sensitive information.
+Please read [Chapter 1](/docs/chapter1.md) to learn how to set up Streamlit secrets.

 #### 1. Clone the repository